vanyle/vectarine/docs/user-manual.md

 The _Event_ module has multiple useful events you can subscribe to.
 You can also create your own events using `Event.newEvent("name")` if you need to.

+> ℹ️ Sometimes, you commonly want to perform an action when debugging
+> This can be spawning a specific enemy, teleporting to a location or resetting the state to some value.
+> You can use the `Event.getConsoleCommandEvent()` event to listen to what you are typing inside the console
+> and trigger specific helpful behavior.

 ## Global and Local variables

 ## Using sprites